openeuropa/oe_content/README.md

 composer require openeuropa/oe_content
 ```

-Add the Virtuoso-based triple store image to your `docker.compose.yml` file:
+It is strongly recommended to use the provisioned Docker image for Virtuoso that contains already the OP vocabularies.
+To do this, add the image to your `docker.compose.yml` file:

 ```
   sparql: